-Marla’s classes take place primarily in small groups in an intimate
+My classes take place primarily in small groups in an intimate

-setting, offering a safe place for inner exploration.
+setting, a safe place for inner exploration.
+Through film,

-discussion,

 students begin the journey inward, inviting all parts of

 themselves to be seen and heard.
 Eventually the satisfaction

 of living more and more from one’s depths becomes its own

 reward.
-Students’ feelings about themselves
+Students’ feelings about themselves tend to improve

-taken seriously, yet humor and laughter inevitably become a
+yet humor and laughter inevitably become a part of the

-Although she is not a therapist and her classes aren't meant as
+Although I am not a therapist and my classes aren't meant as

 group therapy, students often find the experience therapeutic.

-space for others to explore what is true for
+space for others to explore what is true for themselves and by

-Marla lives in Ashland, Oregon and is available to come speak
+I live in Ashland, Oregon and am available to come speak to